-For these strawberry muffins, we love adding a light spice to the batter with cinnamon and finely ground black pepper.
+In the strawberry muffin recipe below, you’ll notice we added a few extra spices to the batter — cinnamon and finely ground black pepper.
 It’s not often you see black pepper in sweet baked goods, but trust us, it’s so good.

 Just before baking, we add a sugary top to the muffins.
 It’s completely optional, but we love the tiny bit of crunch it adds once they’ve baked.